numfocus/DISC-unconf-17/README.md

 ## [Guidelines for Ethical Modeling](https://github.com/numfocus/algorithm-ethics)
 A collection of resources and tools designed to provide guidelines for ethical modeling, and to support best practices in ethical data science.

-## [DISC Events Guide](https://github.com/numfocus/DISC-Events-Guide) (Draft - not available yet)
-A guide on how to make events more inclusive

 ## [Diversity Metrics](https://github.com/numfocus/NF-projects-DISC-survey) (Private repo, not yet open)
 Building a diversity and inclusivity survey for NumFOCUS projects and events, and writing a blog about diversity metrics (working in a currently private repo and Google docs)